nayyer-raza/GWSkyNet-Multi/README.md

 # GWSkyNet-Multi

-GWSkyNet-Multi is a deep learning model developed for the classification of candidate gravitational-wave events detected by the LIGO and Virgo observatories.
-This repository contains the published models together with scripts and instructions on how to use the classifier.
+GWSkyNet-Multi is a neural network based machine learning model developed for the classification of candidate gravitational-wave events detected by the LIGO and Virgo observatories.
+This repository contains the published model together with scripts and instructions on how to use the model.

 The model uses localization information released in the low-latency public alerts to produce classification probabilities indicating whether an event is a binary black hole (BBH) merger, a neutron star - black hole (NSBH) merger, a binary neutron star (BNS) merger, or a non-astrophysical transient noise event in the detectors known as a "glitch".
 The classification facilitates time-sensitive decisions about whether to perform electromagnetic follow-up of candidate events during LIGO-Virgo-KAGRA (LVK) observing runs.